 Another major contribution to bike accidents is the failure of vehicle drivers to see cyclists.
 They also fail to yield the right of way to cyclists like they would to another vehicle.
 Both drivers and cyclists need to follow the traffic laws of the state they are in.

 If you are injured in a bike accident, call a law firm right away to speak with the best bicycle accident lawyer in Memphis, TN.
 You may be entitled to financial compensation for any losses your injuries have caused you.
 This includes medical expenses, lost wages, mental anguish, pain and suffering, and more.
 Call a law office today to schedule a free and confidential consultation.

-Thanks to Wiseman Bray, PLLC for their insight into personal injury claims and bike accident stats.
+Thanks to Patterson Bray for their insight into personal injury claims and bike accident stats.